martini-alessandro/Maximum-Entropy-Spectrum/README.md

 psd = generate_data(f, psd, T, sampling_rate)
 ```

-where T represents the time length of the observation and the sampling rate is equivalent to the inverse of the sampling interval
+where T represents the time length of the observation and the sampling rate is equivalent to the inverse of the sampling interval.

 ## References